xparq/sfw/README.md

 License: [MIT License](http://opensource.org/licenses/MIT) (See the `LICENSE` file.)

-## Changes to Alex Bodelot's original:
+## Changes to the original:

 - Adapted to the pre-3.0 SFML _("master")_ API. _(See [issue #25](https://github.com/xparq/sfw/issues/25) about minor cosmetic regressions!)_
 - Windows/MSVC build added.
 - Compiling as C++20 now (SFML3 is C++17 already) to embrace recent C++ features.
 - Auto download & setup the latest SFML-master lib (mostly for the GitHGub workflow).
-- Reshuffled the source (to help integrating into other projects & for comfy SFML inclusion).
+- Cleaner API, new widgets (e.g. (cropped) Image), improvements to existing widgets.
-- Small (ongoing) improvements to the API.
+- Reshuffled source tree (to help integrating into other projects, to allow growth, to "host" SFML locally).

 _For other (both planned and completed) changes see the [issues](https://github.com/xparq/sfw/issues)!_